NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  **Metadata Format Process**

- Initially, only system metadata files were proposed to be stored, in the format of a delimited file with a header and body section.
-The header contains the 64 character hash (content identifier) of the data file described by this sysmeta, followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
+ Initially, system metadata files were proposed to be stored in the format of a delimited file with a header and body section.
+The header contains the 64-character hash (content identifier) of the data file described by this sysmtem metadata (sysmeta), followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
  This header is then followed by the content of the metadata document in UTF-8 encoding.

- This metadata file's permanent address is then calculated by using the SHA-256 hash of the persistent identifier (PID) of the object, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
+ This metadata file's permanent address is calculated by using the SHA-256 hash of the persistent identifier (PID) of the object, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.

- However, to reduce complexity in HashStore, we attempted to switch to PID-based hash identifiers.
-In this proposed system, objects were stored using the hash of the given PID in the `/objects` directory.
-Metadata documents were stored using the hash of the given PID as well in a directory in `/metadata`, with each metadata document's permanent address formed by the hash of the `PID` + `formatId`.
+ However, to reduce complexity in HashStore, we switched to a system that uses PID-based hash identifiers.
+In this proposed system:

+ - Objects are stored using the hash of the given PID in the `/objects` directory.
+ - Metadata documents are stored using the hash of the given PID in the `/metadata` directory, with each metadata document's permanent address formed by the hash of the `PID` + `formatId`.

+ This proposed change made the initial sysmeta delimiter format redundant.
- Since the `formatId` is required to identify a metadata document, the above proposed sysmeta (metadata) delimiter format became redundant.
-There was no need for the content identifier because a PID's respective object could be found directly by hashing the PID, and the namespace (formatId) was now directly part of the process to store a metadata document.
+ The `formatId`, which is required for identifying and storing a metadata document, was incorporated directly into the metadata storage process, eliminating the need for its inclusion in the delimiter format.
+Additionally, a PID's respective object could be found directly by hashing the PID to get its location in the `/objects` directory.
+Now, only the body portion (metadata content) was necessary in a stored metadata document.

- Maintaining this format included parsing requirements to retrieve the metadata, which added complexity since only the body portion (metadata content) was necessary in a stored metadata document.
-Due to the way upload are received in Metacat, we had to reverse our file layout approach.

- While we kept our new change to handle the storage of multiple metadata documents for a given pid, this reversal necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference files (more info below).
+ However, we had to reverse course on this approach due to the way uploads are handled in Metacat.
+While we kept the change to handle the storage of multiple metadata documents for a given pid, this reversal necessitated the reintroduction of a way to manage the relationships of a given PID and CIDs in HashStore, leading to reference files (more info below).

 **Reference Files (a.k.a.
 Tags)**

-To manage the relationship between objects and metadata, reference files are created in a separate refs directory, which includes a subdirectory for objects ("/refs/cid", for content identifiers) and a subdirectory for metadata (`/refs/pid`, for persistent identifiers).
+To manage the relationship between objects and metadata, reference files are created in a separate `refs` directory, parallel to `objects` and `metadata`.
+This `refs` directory includes a subdirectory for objects ("/refs/cid", for content identifiers) and a subdirectory for metadata (`/refs/pid`, for persistent identifiers).

  HashStore Reference Files Implementation